How is a Public Adjuster different than other adjusters?

 I have heard about getting compensated for better quality materials and of getting more money than my policy limits.
 How is that possible?

 Quite often there is coverage for such things as Code Required Upgrades or Ordinance of Law requirements.
 It takes an experienced public adjuster with extensive construction knowledge to be able to recognize Damages that need to meet current building codes and ordinances.
-Most insurance policies provide coverage for these issues and provide coverage for up to 25% more than your policy limits.
+Most insurance policies provide coverage for these issues and provide coverage for up to 25% to 50% more than your policy limits.
 For example: if your policy limits are $100,000.00 on your dwelling coverage and there are required code upgrades, you would have up to $25,000.00 more in coverage for a maximum of $125,000.00 in coverage on your dwelling.

 About The Adjusters Group, LLC